dlt-hub/dlt/docs/website/blog/2024-03-25-reverse_etl_dlt.md

 ## There’s synergy with ETL

 Reverse ETL is ultimately ETL.
 Data is extracted from a source, its transformed, and then loaded to a destination.
 The challenges are similar, the most notable difference being that pulling data from a strongly typed environment like a DB and converting it to weakly typed JSON is MUCH easier than the other way around.
-So in fact you can argue that Reverse ETL is simpler than ETL.
+You can argue that Reverse ETL is simpler than ETL.

 ### Flavors of Reverse ETL

 Just like we have ETL and ELT, we also have flavors of Reverse ETL

-- **Reverse ETL or TEL:** Transform the data to a specification, read it from DB, and send it to the application.
+- **Reverse ETL or TEL:** Transform the data to a specification, read it from DB, and send it to an application.
 - **Tool Reverse ETL or ETL:** Extract from DB, map fields to destination in the tool, load to destination.
 - **Pythonic Freestyle Reverse ETL:** You extract data from wherever you want and put it anywhere except storage/DB.
 Transformations are optional.